howlingunit/elanco-AaRA/README.md

 This application uses frontend technologies but does come with a simple express web server.

-This web app is running at https://elanco.tyway.net
+This web app was running at https://elanco.tyway.net stopped due to api closing

 ## setup